 Identifying your facilities dangerous goods storage and handling requirements requires a detailed understanding of the legislation, codes of practice, and relevant standards.
 It strongly recommended that expert advice is sought if there is any uncertainty on whether you are correctly managing your dangerous goods.
 A dangerous goods expert will be able to identify non-compliances and work with you to manage the risks in your facility.

-TfA is a member of the Australasian Institute of Dangerous Goods Consultants and actively apply our expertise to projects where dangerous goods are involved.
+TFA is a member of the Australasian Institute of Dangerous Goods Consultants and actively apply our expertise to projects where dangerous goods are involved.

 We can help you identify and classify dangerous goods within your facility, conduct audits, undertake assessments and reports for authoritative bodies and incorporate changes into your existing designs.